danyaberezun/KEEPs/README.md

 ### New types of control-flow graph statements

 We introduce a new type of statements handled by the data-flow analysis, called *type intersection*.
-Type intersection statement with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, a value definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtype reconstruction.
+Type intersection statement with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, a value definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtyping reconstruction.

-> TODO: Why not just do subtype reconstruction for all values that have intersection types somewhere?
-Why do we need special statements for this?
+> TODO: Why not just do subtyping reconstruction for all values that have intersection types somewhere?
+Why do we need special statements for this
+> romanv: Because sometimes we do not have value (f.e. if we check a returned value of the function call using `is`).
+> And we have to track where intersection type appears and propagate it until the end.
+> Not sure what is the difference between introduction of statements and running a subtyping reconstruction for all values that have intersection types.

-After type intersection statements are handled by the subtype reconstruction, we get additional type constraints, which are also stored and used by the data-flow analysis as *subtype reconstruction result* statements.
+After type intersection statements are handled by the subtyping reconstruction, we get additional type constraints, which are also stored and used by the data-flow analysis as *subtyping reconstruction result* statements.

 For example, let us consider the following code.